Phantom65536/RenAIssance-Test/readme.md

    - **Tesseract:**
      A mature, open-source engine that uses LSTM networks (since version 4) combined with traditional techniques.
 It performs well on high-resolution, preprocessed images but may introduce character substitutions and layout errors if the input is not optimal.
+   - **TrOCR:**
+     It combines a ViT-based image encoder with an autoregressive text Transformer decoder.
+It yields superior performance across print, handwriting, and scene text tasks.
+However, the model size is larger compared to CNN based models.
+   - **DONUT:**
+    It is an OCR-free end-to-end model that uses a Swin Transformer encoder to directly processes the document image, and a transformer decoder to generates the document text or desired fields.
+The model can learn to handle noisy text, layout, and even some language context all at once.
+Donut can be fine-tuned to produce plain text transcripts, but it is more complex to train from scratch than fine-tuning TrOCR with synthetic documents.
    - **Google’s Gemini LLM:**
      Leveraging transformer-based reasoning and a multi-modal input pipeline, Gemini consistently produces near-reference quality outputs.
 It preserves subtle nuances in historical texts and shows robust performance even on degraded or complex documents.
 The model’s advanced language understanding allows it to “reason through” errors that stymie traditional OCR engines.
 It can also filter out irrelevant parts when appropriate prompts.